ragingrooster/ragingrooster.github.io/_drafts/Adload2.md

 		N4asio6detail12posix_thread4funcINS0_21resolver_service_base22work_io_service_runnerEEE
 ```
-_At this point I have confirmed that all of the strings the signature was looking for are present in the binary and I've converted them to a human readable format.
-A quick Google search for the strings should bring you to Cymru's Totalhash Malware Analysis Database and show you these results. <https://totalhash.cymru.com/analysis/?ac7ccfd1dd2701c38fda39d89ae53e1d71c8b7b8>_
+_At this point I have confirmed that all of the strings the signature was looking for are present in the binary and I've converted them to a human readable format._

 ##### Strings